-You can generate Remote OCSs by using KeySafe or by running the createocs commandline utility with the -q|--remotely_readable option specified.
+You can generate Remote OCSs by running the createocs command-line utility with the -q|--remotely_readable option specified.
 The cards in a Remote OCS must be created as persistent; see Persistent Operator Card Sets.

 To check whether the card in a slot is from a Remote OCS, run the nfkminfo command-line utility or, on network-attached HSMs, select Security World mgmt > Display World info from the front panel main menu.